Ismail Fahmy

 Ismail Fahmy (اسماعيل فهمى) (2 October 1922 – 21 November 1997) was an Egyptian diplomat and politician.
-He served as ambassador to Austria (1968–1971), tourism minister (1973), foreign minister (1973–1977) and deputy prime minister (1975–1977).
+He served as ambassador to Austria (1968–1971), Tourism Minister (1973), Foreign Minister (1973–1977) and Deputy Prime Minister (1975–1977).
 He was awarded a professorship.
-He resigned from the government in 1977 to protest Anwar Sadat's visit to Jerusalem.
-Although he was a supporter and confidant of Sadat, later he became sharply critical of his policies and decision making.
+He resigned from the government in 1977 to protest President Anwar Sadat's visit to Jerusalem in Israel.
+Although initially a supporter and confidant of Sadat, he later became sharply critical of his policies and decision making.

 Early life and education

 Fahmy was born on 2 October 1922.
-His father was a public prosecutor in Cairo.

-He held a degree in political science from Cairo University in 1945.
+The son of a public prosecutor in Cairo, he earned a degree in political science from Cairo University in 1945.

 Early career

-Fahmy joined ministry of foreign affairs in 1946.
-He served as a diplomat being part of the Egypt's delegation to the United Nations from 1949 to 1957.
+Fahmy joined the Ministry of Foreign Affairs in 1946.
+He served as a diplomat, being part of Egypt's delegation to the United Nations from 1949 to 1957.
 He was an activist and a tough negotiator.
-Then he served in the Egypt's delegation on the International Atomic Energy Agency until 1959.
+Fahmy then served in Egypt's delegation to the International Atomic Energy Agency until 1959.

 He returned to Egypt and worked at the foreign office.
 He was appointed ambassador to Austria in 1968.
 From 1969 to 1970 he served as the ambassador of Egypt to France.
-His next post was deputy foreign minister which he held from 1971 to November 1973.
+His next post was Deputy Foreign Minister which he held from 1971 to November 1973.

-Fahmy came to attention of Sadat at a symposium in Egypt.
-His arguments about the Egyptian military action against Israel, re-evolution and reshaping of Egyptian- Soviet relationships, closer contact with the US and the involvement with both Moscow and Washington in solving the Middle East conflict impressed Sadat, who appointed Fahmy foreign minister after 1973 October War.
+Fahmy came to the attention of Sadat at a symposium in Egypt.
+His arguments in relation to Egyptian military action against Israel, the re-evaluation and reshaping of Egyptian-Soviet relations, closer contact with the United States and the involvement with both Moscow and Washington in solving the Middle East conflict impressed Sadat, who appointed Fahmy as foreign minister following the Yom Kippur War.

 Foreign Minister of Egypt, 1973–1977

-On 31 October 1973, Egyptian foreign minister Ismail Fahmy meets with Richard Nixon and Henry Kissinger, about a week after the end of fighting in the Yom Kippur War.
+On 31 October 1973, Ismail Fahmy met with Richard Nixon and Henry Kissinger, about a week after the end of the Yom Kippur War.